nodejs/wiki-archive/Installation.md

-# Building and Installing Node.js
+# Building and installing Node.js

+## Building requirements

 Node has several dependencies.
 If you are building from source you should only need 2 things: